General Wade Eiling

 General Wade Eiling, sometimes known as The General, is a fictional character appearing in American comic books published by DC Comics.
+He is a prominent military general who contributed to Nathaniel Adam's transformation into Captain Atom and later becomes a supervillain after transferring his brain into Shaggy Man's body.

+Eiling appears in The Flash, portrayed by Clancy Brown, and Justice League Unlimited, voiced by J. K. Simmons.
+In the latter series, he is a member of Project Cadmus who later transforms into a monstrous form reminiscent of Shaggy Man using a World War II-era super-serum.

 Publication history

 Wade Eiling first appeared in Captain Atom #1 (March 1987) and was created by Cary Bates and Pat Broderick.
+The character is loosely based off of General Eining, Captain Allen Adam's superior officer from the original Charlton Comics Captain Atom series.

 Fictional character biography

-Wade Eiling is a military tactician who blackmails the accused Nathaniel Adam into participating in the atomic experiment that turns Nathaniel into the nuclear being Captain Atom, and causes Adam to disappear for 18 years.
+Wade Eiling is a military tactician who blackmails the accused Nathaniel Adam into participating in the atomic experiment that turns Nathaniel into the nuclear being Captain Atom, and causes him to disappear for 18 years.
 This is considered a failure by Eiling and Heinrich Megala, the project's main scientist.
-They would attempt the experiment again, which ends up with the creation of Major Force.
+They would attempt the experiment again, which ends up creating Major Force.

 During the 18 years in which Adam is gone, Eiling marries Adam's wife and acts as father to his two children.
 Eiling also manipulates Captain Atom into serving the military.
-His first attempts, a chance for Adam to view his children in exchange for retrieving a lost submarine, falls apart in issue #3 of the 1980s Captain Atom series.
-This embarrasses Eiling in front of his superiors.
-The same issue details the cover story for Captain Atom that Eiling helps create, one that is, in his words, "a scenario just far-fetched and hokey enough to sound authentic".
+His first attempts, a chance for Adam to view his children in exchange for retrieving a lost submarine, falls apart and embarrasses Eiling in front of his superiors.
 His continuing conflicts with the title character were a major focus of the 1980s Captain Atom series.
 Eiling would also form an intensely adversarial relationship with Megala.

-General Wade Eiling makes a cameo appearance in SoftWar, the very first story arc of 1993 maxi-series The Hacker Files.

-In JLA #24 after being diagnosed with an inoperable brain tumor, Eiling sends a military team to salvage the indestructible body of a Shaggy Man from the Pacific Ocean where he has its body shaved.
-Green Lantern and Aquaman attempt to stop the Corps from retrieving the body, but their efforts are thwarted.
+In JLA #24 after being diagnosed with an inoperable brain tumor, Eiling sends a military team to salvage the indestructible body of the first Shaggy Man from the Pacific Ocean.
+From his base of operations, the Threshold, Eiling orchestrates a military assault on the JLA.

-The General returns to his base of operations, Threshold.
-From there he orchestrates a military assault on the JLA.
-Answering a call for help in Phoenix, Arizona, the Justice League are attacked by American military forces.
 Spearheading the offensive is a new superhero team called the Ultramarine Corps.
 Recruited and genetically enhanced by Eiling's lab team, The Ultramarines already exhibit signs of terminal illness.
-Meanwhile, Batman, the Huntress and Plastic Man track Eling to Threshold, where they discover that Eiling transferred his brain patterns into the indestructible body of the Shaggy Man and called this form the General.
+Meanwhile, Batman, Huntress, and Plastic Man track Eiling to Threshold and discover Eiling's dead body.
+In addition, they also find that he transferred his consciousness into the indestructible body of the shaved Shaggy Man and became known as the General.

-The JLA battle the military and the Corps until JLA #26 (February 1999).
+The JLA battle the military and the Ultramarine Corps until JLA #26 (February 1999).
 General's forces consider mutiny as doubts against attacking the League come to a head.
 Superman, whose super-senses have diagnosed the Ultramarine's disease, persuades the Ultramarine Corps that General has used and betrayed them.
-The Corps members, who volunteered for service in good faith, switch sides and speed with the JLA toward Threshold.
+The Corps members, who volunteered for service in good faith, switch sides and assist the Justice League in attacking Threshold.
+The team forces the General onto a bulk-matter teleport platform, transporting him to the asteroid 433 Eros.